ddyszkiewicz/justTHEdocs/index.md

 1. Obtain a toothbrush and a toothpaste.
 <!-- first note  -->
-*Note: You can buy toothbrushes and toothpastes at supermarkets (usually found in the cosmetics aisle), drugstores, pharmacies, or online.
+*Note: You can buy toothbrushes and toothpastes at supermarkets (usually found in the cosmetics aisle), most drugstores, pharmacies, or online.
 See Figures 1 and 2 for a visual reference.*

 2. Open the outer packaging of the toothbrush and get the toothbrush out.